 Wooden Shoe Farm’s Dog-Friendly Welcome

 Barb Iverson, tulip farm president, makes it clear that dogs are part of families and are welcome every day throughout the festival.
-This year the 2nd Annual 3K & 5K Muddy Paws Fun Run/Walk will be held at the Wooden Shoe Tulip Farm on Saturday, April 29th, 2017.
-This is an off road run through the tulip fields and around the farm benefiting the Northwest Boxer Rescue.
+This year the 3K and 5K Muddy Paws Fun Run/Walk will be held at the Wooden Shoe Tulip Farm on Saturday, May 2, 2020.
+This is an off-road run through the tulip fields and around the farm benefiting the Wigglin' Home Boxer Rescue.

-This extra special welcome to dogs includes promoting dog rescue organizations such as NW Boxer Rescue.
+This extra special welcome to dogs includes promoting dog rescue organizations.
 So if you don’t have a canine companion now, you may be enticed to provide a home for a rescued dog.